Microbes And Sleep

-So here is what has personally made all the difference in helping me sleep like a baby.
-I was just in New York for a class and had a three hour time change.
-I found that the way to get back to normal sleeping was all dependent on how much kefir, kombucha, and fiber I consumed.
-One-half cup of kefir, if taken at bedtime, reduces cortisol that can come from perimenopause, menopause, or just good old stress.
+I have found that the way to get back to normal sleeping is all dependent on how much kefir, yogurt, and fiber I consume.
+L. reuteri yogurt is the most effective of all the cultures for sleep, and one-half cup of L. reuteri taken in the morning makes me sleep like nothing else.
+Kefir or Yogurt Plus, if taken at bedtime, reduces cortisol that can come from perimenopause, menopause, or just good old stress.
 If you have high levels of cortisol at night, which happens to a lot of people, then you need to bring this down so your body can sleep and make melatonin and GABA that will relax you and allow you to sleep.
-Trust me, I know about this one.
-Kombucha helps my liver and having some kombucha sometime during the day greatly helps my liver to reduce the extra hormones that are circulating throughout my body.
-Having lots of fiber is also a way to feed my microbiome and allow those good guy microbes to grow and flourish.
+Having lots of fiber is also a way to feed your microbiome and allow those good-guy microbes to grow and flourish.
 Remember, fiber is food for your microbes which are constantly being generated and dying every day.
-Some of this dying and renewal naturally occurs during sleep, so adding a few of these foods can greatly assist your body.
 These foods have helped me sleep in times when I normally wouldn't be able to sleep.

 Check it out for yourself - nourish your microbiome and see what happens.
 It's amazing what these trillions of microbes that live inside of us can do.
 Take care of them and then watch them take care of you.